Input Tax Credit Rule 36(4) of CGST Rules.

 As per Section 16, the following basic conditions need to be satisfied:

-• Recipient is in Possession of a Valid Tax Invoice
+• The recipient is in Possession of a Valid Tax Invoice

 • Goods/Services have been received by the Recipient

-• Supplier has deposited the tax to the govt.
+• The supplier has deposited the tax to the govt.

 • Returns have been filed by the recipient

-Though the filing of returns is in the hands of the Recipient but whether tax is paid by Supplier is not in his hands.
-It is the duty of the Supplier to take tax from the Recipient and deposit it with govt. and that is why it is called Indirect Tax.
-If the supplier does not deposit tax to the govt. even after collecting the tax from the recipients then ideally Supplier should be penalized and not Innocent Recipients who have duly paid the taxes to the Supplier.
+Though the filing of returns is in the hands of the Recipient but whether tax is paid by the Supplier is not in his hands.
+The Supplier must take tax from the Recipient and deposit it with govt. and that is why it is called Indirect Tax.
+If the supplier does not deposit tax to the govt. even after collecting the tax from the recipients, ideally Supplier should be penalized and not Innocent Recipients who have duly paid the taxes to the Supplier.

 From the above analysis, it can be said that Rule 36(4) is valid for the govt. but for Innocent Taxpayers, it seems to be very harsh and Stringent.

 It is rightly said that the Input Tax Credit which was considered a Blessing for Businesses at the time of the Introduction of GST is now considered a Curse with continuous changes being made by Govt.
-GST law is becoming more and more complex with the passage of time, as compared to what was expected to be a Good and Simple Tax.
+GST law is becoming more and more complex over time, as compared to what was expected to be a Good and Simple Tax.

-Are you Looking for GST Refund Service?
-Mygstrefund.com offers GST refunds on business, exports, and many more if your GST application is rejected.
+Are you Looking for a GST Refund Service?
+If your GST application is rejected, Mygstrefund.com offers GST refunds on business, exports, and many more.
 Get in touch with us today.

 Share this Post